In-person examinations

 Troubleshooting guide

-Make sure you can find your exam hall.
-Find your way to the university’s exam halls.
+Make sure you can find your way there.
+Directions to the university’s exam halls are available here.

 At the in-person exam